klen/peewee_migrate/README.rst

     $ pw_migrate rollback --help

-    Usage: pw_migrate rollback [OPTIONS] [NAME]
+    Usage: pw_migrate rollback [OPTIONS]

-        Rollback a migration with given name or number of last migrations  with given --count option as integer number
+        Rollback a migration with given steps --count of last migrations as integer number

     Options:
         --count INTEGER   Number of last migrations to be rolled back.Ignored in